 The Joovy Foocot Child Travel Cot is the perfect camp bed for your little one.
 It supports a child up to 48" tall or 75 pounds, and it's low to the ground so your child can feel safe and secure from falling down.

 The sides of the Joovy are very durable and solid for stability, and the locking side latch keeps your kid safe and sound.
-With its sleek design and convenient features, you can see the designers have taken time to think about your kid's needs.
+With its sleek design and convenient features, you can see the designers have taken the time to think about your kid's needs.

 Things To Know